-MgII contamination.
-Fig. 3 compares our broad MgII FWHM measurements with those from Wang et al. (2009b) for the objects in both studies.
-Although we have used a different approach, our results are consistent with theirs, with a mean offset $\sim 0.05$ dex.
+objects in both studies.
+Although we have used a different approach, our results are consistent with theirs, with a mean offset ~ 0.05 dex.
 This systematic offset between our results and theirs is caused by the fact that they are treating the broad MgII line as a doublet as well, while we (and most studies) are treating the broad MgII line as a single component.

-For CIV we fit for objects with $1.5 \le z \le 4.95$ .
+For CIV we fit for objects with $1.5 \le z \le 4.95$.
 Iron emission is generally weak for CIV, and most of our objects do not have the spectral quality sufficient for a reliable iron template subtraction (e.g., Shen et al. 2008b).
-The power-law continuum fitting windows are: [1445,1465] Å and [1700,1705] Å. We found fitting CIV with iron subtraction does not change the fitted CIV FWHM significantly, but systematically reduces the CIV EW by $\sim 0.05$ dex when the iron flux under the wings of the CIV line is accounted for.
-At the same time, fitting iron emission increases the scatter in the fitted continuum slope and normalization, due to imperfect subtraction of the iron flux.
-Therefore we report our CIV measurements without the iron template fits, and emphasize that the CIV EWs may be overestimated by $\sim 0.05$ dex on average.
+The power-law continuum fitting windows are: [1445,1465] Å and [1700,1705] Å. We found fitting CIV with iron subtraction does not change the fitted CIV FWHM significantly, but does systematically reduce the CIV EW by ~ 0.05 dex because the iron flux under the wings of the CIV line is accounted for.
+At the same time, fitting iron emission increases the uncertainty in the fitted continuum slope and normalization, due to imperfect subtraction of the iron flux.
+Therefore we report our CIV measurements without the iron template fits, and emphasize that the CIV EWs may be overestimated by ~ 0.05 dex on average.